User Guide

 3. Navigate to the MAC address filtering section.
 The exact location of this setting can vary depending on your router’s brand and firmware.

-4. Enter the SidecarT board’s MAC address into the list of allowed devices.
+4. Enter the Multi-device’s MAC address into the list of allowed devices.
 You may need to select an option to “Add” or “Allow” a new device.

 5. Save your changes and, if necessary, restart the router for the new settings to take effect.

-By ensuring the SidecarT board’s MAC address is recognized and permitted by your network’s filtering rules, you’ll facilitate a smooth connection process, allowing the board to communicate effectively with other devices on the network.
+By ensuring the Multi-device’s MAC address is recognized and permitted by your network’s filtering rules, you’ll facilitate a smooth connection process, allowing the board to communicate effectively with other devices on the network.

 Adjusting the File Download Timeout Setting

-The DOWNLOAD_TIMEOUT_SEC parameter on the SidecarT board plays a critical role in defining the time limit for file downloads over the Wi-Fi network.
+The DOWNLOAD_TIMEOUT_SEC parameter on the Multi-device plays a critical role in defining the time limit for file downloads over the Wi-Fi network.
 This setting is crucial for efficiently managing the retrieval of ROM and floppy images, ensuring that these resources are accessed in a timely manner.

 Understanding the Default Timeout Duration